Globally-recognised unique identification

-There are 12 major GS1 identification keys, allowing organizations to connect physical events and related information about their products in the supply chains, and share this information with trading partners.
+There are 12 major GS1 identification keys, allowing organizations to connect physical events and related information.

+GS1 identification (ID) keys are global standards that give organizations efficient ways to access information about their products in the supply chains, and share this information with trading partners.

 GS1 ID keys are globally unique, they can be shared between organizations, increasing supply

 scale, minimizing the risk of confusion and increasing supply chain transparency and traceability for everyone.

 All GS1 ID keys can be used by Canadian organizations though, the two most commonly used in Canada are